Do you offer any workshops?

 Could you describe one of your typical workdays for me?
 How many hours do you work in a typical week?

 I work anywhere between 6-18 hours a day depending whether or not I'm on a job.
 When I'm in the office, it's a lot of research, packing, preparation, emails etc. When I'm out in the field, it really depends on the job, but visualizing a shot, assessing the idea from all angles and then executing it in a way to achieve my goal.
+My office hours are usually 9-6 most days.
+I don’t really ever take vacation unless it’s with my family.

 Considering all the people you’ve met with while working, what personal attributes are essential for success?